Jdob11/tweeter/README.md

 ```

 ## Usage
-1. a.
-To start the server, run:
+1. a) To start the server, run:

 ```
 npm run start
 ```

-1. b.
-To run the server with automatic restart on file changes (using nodemon), run:
+1. b) To run the server with automatic restart on file changes (using nodemon), run:

 ```
 npm run local